 Archaeology: archaeologists research the past in order to learn from it, for various reasons.
 The character with archaeology as a talent should receive a +1 CS on any FEAT roll dependent on knowledge of the past.
 It also lends itself to various specialty fields, such as anthropology, or even a focus on the history of specific nations (e.g., 'History / Spain').

-Biology: students of biology become well versed in the basic processes of life, involving both humans and other life forms.
-Biologists are familiar with a wide variety of organisms, and should receive a +1 CS on any FEAT concerning knowledge of such, either for identification purposes, the treatment of organic poisons, or even the researching and treatment of a disease.
+Biology: students of biology become well-versed in the basic processes of life, involving both humans and other life forms.
+Biologists are familiar with a wide variety of organisms, and should receive a +1 CS on any FEAT concerning knowledge of such, either for identification purposes, the production of antidotes for organic poisons, or even the researching and treatment of a disease.

 Chemistry: this is the study of interactions between different chemical substances, the changes they undergo, and the resultant energies produced.
 Characters with the chemistry talent can add a +1 CS to all chemical FEAT rolls required, whether remembering chemical structures, mixing new compounds, identifying substances by taste or touch, or even brewing antidotes for inorganic toxins.